 Pioneers like Swami Vivekananda and Paramahansa Yogananda played a considerable role.
 They connected Eastern spirituality with Western openness, and Yoga gained ground in new lands thanks to them.

-Their way of explaining Yoga made it appealing to Westerners, drawing more people to try out this ancient practice.
+Their explanation of Yoga appealed to Westerners, drawing more people to try this ancient practice.

 Yoga’s Cultural Assimilation in the West